Azure/azure-sdk-for-java/sdk/storage/azure-storage-file-datalake/README.md

 ### Enumerate paths

-Enumerating all paths using a `FileSystemClient`.
+Enumerating all paths using a `DataLakeFileSystemClient`.

 ```java
 dataLakeFileSystemClient.listPaths()